-An insecticide is a valuable, and often necessary way to keep pests and bugs out of your garden and from harming your plants.
-While these chemicals are necessary to help keep your garden free of pests, they can also be very harmful.
+A commercial insecticide is a valuable, and often necessary way to keep pests and bugs out of your garden and from harming your plants.
+While these chemical solutions are necessary to help keep your garden free of pests, they can also be very harmful.
 Many people have found that making their own organic insecticides works great, without the harmful side effects.

 Making your own insecticide is easily done with items that you use around your home.
 You do not need a lot of specialized equipment or ingredients to make a truly powerful, and potent insecticide.
 All insecticides work on the principle of being overpowering.
 This means that the smell and taste must be too much for the insects.
 Hot ingredients that have a powerful taste make great items to use in your own fertilizer.
 Here is a quick process that you can use to make yours today.